 The airport has not experienced a discharge of 1,000 gallons of oil in a single incident nor have more than 42 gallons of oil been discharged in each of two incidents over a 12-month period.
 The airport experienced a spill of 100 gallons of Jet A fuel on September 24, 2004.
 No off-site impacts occurred.
 The airport experienced a spill of 100 gallons of oil on September 15, 2006.
 No off-site impacts were experienced.
+In 2016, a contractor working on the airport had a release of sealcoat during a rain event.
+The sealcoat entered the drainage system of the airport.
+An estimated 62 gallons were released which was a reportable quantity.
+The spill was reported and cleaned up by LAC.
+Approximatly 1200 gallons of sealcoat impacted waters were removed from the storm drainage system.
 See Appendix B for a record of any spills at the airport.
 Other than the spills above, the airport has not experienced any significant oil spills in the last 10 years.